 Organizations must show proof of engagement provided to members in the 30 days following their discharge.
 Member engagement includes office, at- home, telehealth, or telephonic visits.

-Follow-up after ED Visit for Patients with Multiple Chronic Conditions Measure
+Follow-up After Emergency Department Visit for Patients with Multiple Chronic Conditions Measure

 With high-risk patients and those faced with multiple chronic conditions often being at risk for readmission, health plans need to ensure timely and proper follow-ups post-discharge from the ED or hospital.
 To further support these efforts, health plans will now be measured on the percentage of ED visits for members 18 years and older who have multiple high-risk, chronic conditions, where the members had a follow-up service within 7 days of their ED visit.